Chartering a New Student Organization

 If you have questions about the requirements outlined above or want to verify your Advisors eligibility, please email Victoria Redmon, firstname.lastname@example.org

 The constitution for your organization is the blueprint of how the group is structured and managed, how it must be run, what the roles and privileges of members and officers are, and more.
 When building a constitution, you'll want to think about how the constitution is not only guiding your organization now, but also how it will guide the organization in the 5, 10, 20 years to come.
 With this in mind, we want your constitution to be clear about what must happen (e.g., we must host officer elections each Spring), what must not happen (we cannot have a vacancy in the President's role), and guidelines for how to achieve each item that must or must not happen.

 SGA requires a few significant criteria in each registered student organization constitution.
-These are outlined in Article V. Section 1 of the SGA JCOC policy
+These are outlined in RSO Policy.

-To support new student organizations in developing a constitution, the CSE team offers a model constitution that meets all SGA requirements.
+To support new student organizations in developing a constitution, the CSE team offers a model constitution that meets all requirements.
 A copy of the most up to date Model Constitution can be found here.
-Items in highlighted in yellow must be verbatim; items in blue are suggested wording which meet SGA criteria.
+Items highlighted in yellow must be verbatim; items in blue are suggested wording that meets policy criteria.

 Chapters of a National Organization & Greek Organizations